appleCider1004/easy-spectrum-compare/README.md

 ## Usage

 1. Start the app.
-2. Enter the metadata CSV path and the `.npy` spectra folder path.
+2. Enter the metadata CSV path.
 3. Click **Load data**.
 4. Use the sidebar to filter spectra by metadata.
 5. Select records to plot.